ajsmit/R_courses/content/quantecol/chapters/08-PCA.md

 ## REML score: 160.6339
 ```

 We see that the contours form a linear trend surface, i.e. they are perpendicular to their vectors.
-This is the main weakness of PCA, as community data are nonlinear (in fact, environmental gradients are also seldom very linear, but they can be more linear than species data).
+This is the main weakness of PCA, as community data are non-linear (in fact, environmental gradients are also seldom very linear, but they can be more linear than species data).
 In general, therefore, PCA should not be used for community data.

 ### Assignment 4 Questions